EricWehrly/dice/docs/prompt_text.md

      - File system API for on-disk storage.
      - Browser storage.
      - A default discard behavior ("/dev/null").

+4. Data loading system

+   1. Default to data stored as JSON objects in bundled script files, for simplicity, to be iterated on later.

 Include sample JSON files and placeholder classes to demonstrate these systems in action.
 """